tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 -   [JSON Web Encryption (JWE)](http://tools.ietf.org/html/draft-ietf-jose-json-web-encryption)
 -   [JSON Web Algorithms (JWA)](http://tools.ietf.org/html/draft-ietf-jose-json-web-algorithms)
 -   [JSON Web Signature (JWS)](http://tools.ietf.org/html/draft-ietf-jose-json-web-signature)

-### <a name="BKMK_Cryptographic"></a> Cryptographic protection

-The cryptographic modules that Azure Key Vault uses, whether HSM or software, are FIPS validated.
-You don’t need to do anything special to run in FIPS mode.
-If you **create** or **import** keys as HSM-protected (kty=RSA-HSM), they are guaranteed to be processed inside HSMs validated to FIPS 140-2 Level 2 or higher.
-If you **create** or **import** keys as software-protected (kty=RSA) then they are processed inside cryptographic modules validated to FIPS 140-2 Level 1 or higher.
-For more information, see [Keys and key types](about-keys--secrets-and-certificates.md#BKMK_KeyTypes).

 ### <a name="BKMK_DataTypes"></a> Data types